-Instrumentarium Science Foundation awarded 1,000,000 Euros for science and research
+Instrumentarium Science Foundation awarded 1,200,000 Euros for science and research

-The Board of the Foundation awarded a total of 34 grants (Table).
-About 10% of all applications submitted could be funded.
+The Board of the Foundation awarded a total of 35 grants (Table).

 The recipients of the Foundation’s grants were announced March 15, 2022.

 The grants given in 2022 and before (in Finnish):